 Brewers vs. Braves Highlights

-Marcell Ozuna, Austin Riley and Matt Olson crushed home runs to lead the Braves in a 10-7 win over the Brewers
+Marcell Ozuna launched two home runs and the Braves scored six runs in the 1st inning in their 11-5 win over the Brewers

-Marcell Ozuna, Austin Riley and Matt Olson crushed home runs to lead the Braves in a 10-7 win over the Brewers
+Marcell Ozuna launched two home runs and the Braves scored six runs in the 1st inning in their 11-5 win over the Brewers

 Matt Chapman was none too pleased with his team’s game plan against two-way superstar Shohei Ohtani on Friday night.